NIEHS/DSFMix/README.md

 **downsampled.silclustered.fcs.anno.Rsave.medianstimeclust.pdf**.

-![](./hormone_DSF.medianstimeclust.png) And also, in the same folder the same DSF but now colored by the medians of the Seurat clusters, file **downsampled.silclustered.fcs.anno.Rsave.mediansseuratclust.pdf**.
+![](./hormone_DSF.medianstimeclust.png) And also, in the same folder the same DSF but now colored by the medians of the Seurat clusters.

 ![](./hormone_DSF.mediansseuratclust.png)